SergiJuanola/Toolbox/README.md

 	->matchAny('/', 'Home::index')
 	->fire();

+###Toolbox loves multilanguage websites

+Toolbox is really loose, but there is one thing that Match, Brush and Dictionary love to do really tight: localize websites.
+Match lets you decide whether your site is single or multilanguage, and when your urls are common for every language or they should be different for every language.

+Brush is able to connect to Match and get the urls translated in every language.

+Dictionary lets you translate texts using files for other locales.

+	/*
+		The 'locales' item in 'match' configuration lets you add as many locales as you need.
+The first one will be the default one.
+Once you add any locale in the array, Match sets the url matching as multilanguage.

+		Dictionary needs the directory for the dictionary files.
+They need to be named as the locale and with a .php extension.
+	*/

+	$app = Toolbox::build(array(
+		'match'=>array(
+			'matchbox' => __DIR__.'/matchbox/',
+			'locales'=>array(
+				'es',
+				'en',
+			)
+		),
+		'brush'=>array(
+			'views'=>__DIR__.'/views/',
+			'layout'=>'layout.php',
+		),
+		'dictionary'=>array(
+			'dictionaries'=>__DIR__.'/dictionaries/',
+		),
+	));

+	/*
+		Match commands can get two parameters, if the specified URI is common in every language (like /data or /) or three parameters, meaning the third an array of URIs, one per locale, without the locale reference.
+In this case, The index / will be the same for each locale, finally being represented by /es/ and /en/, depending on the language.
+However, the last rule will apply to /es/sobre-nosotros and /en/about-us and both will call Home::about action.
+In this case, /sobre-nosotros will be used as an alias, in case we want to link to this URI in a localized way.
+If we write in a layout/view
+		$this->url('/sobre-nosotros'), it will return us the
+		localised link to this alias.
+	*/

+	$match = Match::build()
+	->post('/data', 'Webservice::postData')
+	->get('/', 'Home::index')
+	->get('/sobre-nosotros', 'Home::about', array(
+			'es' => '/sobre-nosotros',
+			'en' => '/about-us',
+		)
+	)
+	->fire();

 ##Tools

 Toolbox includes a lot of useful tools and examples of classes you can use to create your own ones.
 The most important ones are: